All Hail the Queens

 What All This Means

 Let me repeat: Bumblebees need up to 6,000 spring flowers each day!
-Think about that, and about all the parking lots and subdivisions and other changes that have removed plants from our world, and you start to understand why six of the 22 bumblebee species in Central Oregon are at risk of extinction.
+Think about that, and about all the parking lots and subdivisions and other changes that have removed plants from our world, and you start to understand why at least six of the 22 bumblebee species in Central Oregon are at risk of extinction.
 Which, not for nothing, also puts the plants they depend on at risk, because nature is a whole lot more interconnected and complex than a little ol’ blog can capture.

 But let’s end on a simple and happy note: Planting a variety of native shrubs and wildflowers that bloom from spring through fall will make our backyards (and alleys and fields and farms) more beautiful and colorful—and more sound-full, when those hungry queens come buzzing back into our lives.